I find it exasperating to contemplate Zimbabwe’s role in the whole Web vs Media battle playing out across the world.

 These are places where Establishment media equals State media equals Controlled media; the information space has been constricted to a manageable trickle of independent views in a deluge of propaganda.
 The web naturally provides an outlet for divergent views, and quite often works to explode the notion that all the “talent” on offer is already filtered through to traditonal media outlets.

-So, what the fuck am I on about?
+So, what the feck am I on about?

 Well, I’m reading The Herald, the flagship title of Zimpapers, that last bastion of Party values and sycophantic ass-kissing.

 “THE International Monetary Fund will continue to provide policy advice and targeted technical assistance in the context of regular visits to Zimbabwe.”

 Wow, that’s awesome news, isn’t it?
 But look a little deeper and there’s no mention of numbers, and this is from a statement by the head of the IMF’s mission to Zimbabwe.
 So I did a little Googling, and guess what?

 “The International Monetary Fund has told Zimbabwe that it will not provide the country with more funds until its existing $1bn debts are settled.”

 No mention of THAT in The Herald‘s story.
 Fair enough, they tend to pick and choose, attempting to portray as positive an image of Zimbabwe as humanly possible.
 But trawling through an adverse report to cherry-pick the tiniest scraps of reinforcement is not just deceptive, it’s in an ethical grey area that I’m sure even the weakest journalism student is clear about.